Cloud Database Basics

 Note which no record of this type has been saved before, a new table called

 will be created.
 Each row in the table corresponds to one record of type

 For each record table there exists two types of columns (fields of a record), those reserved by Skygear and those user-defined.
 Reserved columns contain metadata of a record, such as record ID, record owner and creation time.
 These reserved columns are prefixed with underscore, like

 It is possible to manipulate data in record tables directly.
-However, one should exercise with caution when modifying data directly in record tables.
+A quick way to update or delete records directly is to use our web data browser.
+Please note that reserved columns cannot be manipulated this way, and one should exercise with caution when modifying data directly in record tables.

 Each record table contains the following reserved columns:

 | Column Name | Object Attribute | Type | Description |